Suprachoroidal drug delivery

 Suprachoroidal drug delivery is an ocular route of drug administration.
 It involves using a microneedle to provide a minimally invasive method and injecting particles of a medication into the suprachoroidal space (SCS) between the sclera and choroid in the eye.
+Suprachoroidal drug delivery is a non-traditional approach for administering medication to the eye, leveraging a microneedle-based technique to achieve a minimally invasive method of injection.
+This process introduces drug particles directly into the suprachoroidal space (SCS), which is located between the sclera and the choroid.
+Unlike traditional ocular delivery routes, suprachoroidal administration offers several advantages, including reduced invasiveness and a lower risk of complications such as traumatic cataracts or retinal tears.